kendalla59/wallup/README.md

 Bash script to update your gnome session desktop wallpaper periodically.

 This script was developed on an Ubuntu desktop (16.04.3 LTS).
+It has most recently been tested on Ubuntu 20.04 and 22.04.
-It assumes that your login session will run gnome-session-binary.
+It assumes that your login session will run gnome-shell.
 You can check this using 'ps' to verify it is running.

 I have this configured as follows: